tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Docker Registry

 Use the Docker source configuration plug-in to manually or automatically create component versions from a Docker registry or the IBM Container Service.
 The plug-in works by detecting Docker registry image tags and creating associated component versions for the tag.
+Unsure where to begin?
+Visit [Getting Started with IBM UrbanCode Deploy and Containers](https://developer.ibm.com/urbancode/docs/getting-started-ibm-urbancode-deploy-containers/).

 ---